 After 48 years and in conjunction with a loving partner, the decision to redesign the 1967 Hybrid was taken.
-The hopeful outcome is a harmonious whole, balancing the inner Female with running gear to match along with a new lick of paint.
-All of this will take place alongside a serious attempt to make the whole package much lighter, more agile and better placed to go the distance.
+The hopeful outcome is a harmonious whole, All of this will take place alongside a serious attempt to make the whole package much lighter, more agile and better placed to go the distance.

 It made perfect sense to my rather strange brain, to run the restoration in parallel…..